Monotone Lagrangian Floer theory in smooth divisor complements: I: Main idea of the construction

-One might hope to use moduli spaces $\mathcal M(L_1,L_0;p,q;\beta)$ of virtual dimension $1$ to show that $\partial$ is a differential.
-The count of boundary elements of type (1) gives the coefficient of $[q]$ in $\partial\circ \partial([p])$.
-Since the signed count of the boundary elements of a Kuranishi space of dimension $1$ is zero, this implies that $\partial\circ \partial=0$, assuming the boundary elements of types (2) and (3) are empty.
+Now, we turn back to showing that the operator $\partial$ in \eqref{differential} is a differential of a chain complex.
+The count of boundary elements of the first type in \eqref{type-I} gives the coefficient of $[q]$ in $\partial\circ \partial([p])$.
+Since the signed count of the boundary elements of a Kuranishi space of dimension $1$ is zero, this implies that $\partial\circ \partial=0$, assuming the boundary elements of the second the third types in \eqref{type-II-III} are empty.
 However, this does not happen in general and $\partial$ might not be a differential.
-In the special case that $L_0,L_1$ are monotone in $X$ with minimal Maslov number greater than $2$, we can pick perturbations of moduli spaces such that there is no boundary element of type (2) or (3) for the moduli spaces $\mathcal M(L_1,L_0;p,q;\beta)$ of virtual dimension $1$.
+In the special case that $L_0,L_1$ are monotone in $X$ with minimal Maslov number greater than $2$, the contribution of the boundary points in \eqref{type-II-III} is trivial.
 This gives rise to the Oh's construction of Floer homology of monotone Lagrangians \cite{oh}.